ollipal/botafar/docs/source/raspi.md

 6. Give your bot a name and switch it to public

 7. **The browser now shows a direct link to your bot you can share with anyone in the world!**

+You are now ready to check [Advanced servo examples](https://docs.botafar.com/advanced#advanced-servo-examples) or project blueprints such as [Tank](https://docs.botafar.com/advanced#tank) or [RC car](https://docs.botafar.com/advanced#rc-car) if you want.

 >Note: this simpler code has the same functionality